You are here

-- Tell a short funny story, joke or anecdote at the beginning of class as a warm up and ask the students if they have any funny stories or jokes that they would like to tell you.
+- Tell a short funny story, joke or anecdote.
+Try this at the beginning of class as a warm up and ask the students if they have any funny stories or jokes that they would like to tell you.

 - Stories and pictures.
 Get students to bring in cut-out magazine pictures of their favourite stars.
-Then write different words on the board such as love, jealousy, fame, travel, murder, marriage, luxury hotel, boat, fast car, money, big dark house, family, friends, accident, disappearance, theft, adventure, suspicious, secretive, treasure, jewels, fortune, etc. Then tell the students they have 10-15 minutes to make up an interesting story about their favourite stars.
+Then write different words on the board, such as love, jealousy, fame, travel, murder, marriage, luxury hotel, boat, fast car, money, big dark house, family, friends, accident, disappearance, theft, adventure, suspicious, secretive, treasure, jewels, fortune, etc. Then tell the students they have 10-15 minutes to make up an interesting story about their favourite stars.
 Tell the students they can use any vocabulary or grammar that they want to but that they must use at least five words from the board.
-Students then make up their stories and tell the rest of the class or other groups their stories.
+Students then make up their stories and tell them to the rest of the class or other groups.

-- Tell the students a simple urban legend or a ghost story and then get them to tell you an urban legend or ghost story.
+- Tell the students a simple urban legend or a ghost story.
+Then get them to tell you one that they know.
 Using pictures to help you tell a story is always a good idea even if it is just stick figures drawn on the board as you are telling the story.

-- Give students a picture of someone or a picture of a face from a magazine and write various questions on the board for students to discuss in pairs or groups.
+- Give students a picture of someone or a picture of a face from a magazine.
+Write various questions on the board for students to discuss in pairs or groups.
 Afterwards students can introduce and present their character to another pair or group.

 - What does this person look like?

-- What do you think his/her name is?
+- What do you think their name is?

-- What do you think he/she is doing now?
+- What do you think they're doing now?
 Why?

-- What kind of house do you think he/she lives in?
+- What kind of house do you think they live in?

-- What kind of lifestyle do you think he/she leads?
+- What kind of lifestyle do you think they lead?

-- What do you think his/her family is like?
+- What do you think their family is like?

-- What do you think his/her job is?
+- What do you think their job is?

-- Do you think he/she likes their job?
+- Do you think they like their job?

-- Story Dominoes.
+- Story dominoes.
 Students work in small groups.
-Write the words in the boxes below on to a set of cards, one word per card and give each group a set of cards and tell them to divide the cards evenly amongst the group.
+Write a selection of key words onto a set of cards (one word per card) and give each group a set of cards.
+Tell them to divide the cards evenly amongst the group.
 The aim of the activity is to tell a story in domino fashion.

-- Student A puts down a card and starts the story then student B puts down one of their cards and continues the story etc. until all the students have used all their cards and the story is complete.
+- Student A puts down a card and starts the story.
+Then student B puts down one of their cards and continues the story.
+Then student C continues, and so on, until all the students have used all their cards and the story is complete.